Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

 Facility location | Peterborough, Ontario |

-Land acknowledgement | The CNSC would like to acknowledge that BWXT Nuclear Energy Canada Inc. Peterborough is located on the Treaty 20 Michi Saagiig territory and on the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations, which include Curve Lake, Hiawatha, Alderville, Scugog Island, Rama, Beausoleil, and Georgina Island First Nations. |
+Land acknowledgement | The CNSC acknowledges that BWXT Nuclear Energy Canada Inc. - Peterborough is situated on the Treaty 20 Michi Saagiig territory and the traditional territory of the Williams Treaties First Nations. |

 Facility description | BWXT Nuclear Energy Canada Inc. began operations in 1955.
 The licensee operates 2 Class IB nuclear facilities under 2 site-specific licences to manufacture CANDU nuclear fuel bundles.
 These are for use at Ontario Power Generation’s Pickering and Darlington nuclear generating stations.
-The Peterborough facility manufactures nuclear fuel bundles from uranium dioxide fuel pellets made in Toronto, and zircalloy tubes manufactured in-house under a CNSC licence.
+Under a CNSC licence, the Peterborough facility manufactures nuclear fuel bundles, from uranium dioxide fuel pellets made in Toronto and zircalloy tubes manufactured in-house.
 This facility also uses beryllium as part of its operations involving the manufacture of zircalloy tubes. |

-The Independent Environmental Monitoring Program (IEMP) results from 2014, 2018, 2019 and 2021 show that the ambient environment surrounding BWXT Nuclear Energy Canada Inc. Peterborough (BWXT Peterborough) is within provincial guidelines, confirming that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of the BWXT Peterborough facility are protected and that there are no anticipated health impacts.
+Our IEMP results from 2014, 2018, 2019, 2021 and 2024 are consistent with the results submitted by BWXT, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of BWXT Nuclear Energy Canada Inc. - Peterborough are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 - Interactive map

-- Data table Download CSV (16.1 Kb)
+- Data table Download CSV (186 Kb)

-- Results: (2021) (2020) (2014, 2018 and 2019)
+- Results: (2014, 2018 and 2019) (2020) (2021) (2024)

 Legend